 The best American Express miles card is the Platinum Delta SkyMiles card because it offers 35,000 miles and 5,000 Medallion Qualification Miles (MQMs) for spending $1,000 in the first 3 months.
 It also gives a $100 statement credit for making a Delta purchase in the first 3 months.

 For business owners, the best American Express miles card is the Platinum Delta SkyMiles Business card.
-It’s similar to the regular Platinum card, but offers 50,000 miles and 10,000 MQMs for spending $3,000 in the first 3 months.
-Both Platinum and Business Platinum cards earn 2 miles per $1 spent on Delta purchases and offer priority boarding and complimentary seat upgrades.
-Both cards require a minimum good credit score and come with a $195 annual fee.
+It shares the same sign up bonus and rewards earning rates as the personal Platinum card.
+Both cards give 2 miles per $1 spent on Delta purchases.
+They also offer priority boarding and complimentary seat upgrades, require good credit, and charge $195 annual fees.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines

 .
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.